 But wait.
 Are you running Joomla 3.5.6?
-Or a lower version?
+Or an older version?

-All Joomla! performance changes and optimizations can be made through the administrator back-end of Joomla!, or by downloading and editing the
+All Joomla! changes and optimizations can be made through the administrator back-end, located at the /administrator URL, or by downloading and editing the

 configuration.php file.
 Don’t know how to download and edit the

 configuration.php file?
 Have a look at my Dutch article on how to edit files through FTP (Google Translate the article, or just look at the screenshots).